Sources of funding

 - Please save this page and refer back to it during the days lading up to the deadline in case of any changes.

-- If your application is successful then ordinarily the Wellcome Trust will a.) email the proposed supervisor (usually copied to the student), and b.) send an agreement to Imperial College covering all the Scholarships awarded to staff/student collaborations at the College in summer 2017.
-The Wellcome Trust have made changes to the administrative routine for summer 2017 and therefore further guidance will appear here in May 2017.
+- If your application is successful then ordinarily the Wellcome Trust will a.) email the proposed supervisor (usually copied to the student), and b.) send an agreement to Imperial College covering all the Scholarships awarded to staff/student collaborations at the College in summer 2018.
+Please note that the Wellcome Trust often make changes to administrative routines nd therefore further guidance will appear here in May 2018.
 However, the following will almost certainly apply:

 - All research periods should be registered as a UROP.